 His first novel, The Sun Also Rises, was written during this time; it is widely considered his finest work.

-As Fitzgerald gained critical acclaim, he pursued a lavish lifestyle of game hunting, deep-sea fishing, travel, and heavy drinking.
+As Hemingway’s career gained momentum, he pursued a lavish lifestyle of game hunting, deep-sea fishing, travel, and heavy drinking.

 His first marriage dissolved quickly, and Hemingway went on to marry three more times.
 He was also a renowned war correspondent, gathering material for the Pulitzer Prize-winning For Whom the Bell Tolls.